deck remodel project by RENOVA Contractors

 Cost depends on framing condition, railing length, stair complexity, access, demolition, flashing, and permit scope.
 Railings and stairs can eat more budget than people expect because they involve posts, brackets, returns, angles, cuts, and code-aware spacing.
 The finished deck is simple by design: light composite boards, black rail, matching stairs, and a build that feels tighter than a basic kit installation.

-206-255-2708
+Call directly: 206-255-2708